 Suppose there’s a trolley that’s about to run over five people.
-Do you flip the switch that will steer the trolley onto a different track if that means only one person will die?
-Most people would probably answer “yes” to this question.
+Do you flip the switch that will steer the trolley onto a different track if that means only one person will die instead of five?

 Moral philosophers and psychologists have been trying to figure out why.
 After all, in both cases, one person dies to save five.

 In one study, scientists discovered that these two scenarios are processed by different parts of the brain.
 Flipping a switch, because it’s more impersonal, activates the part of the brain associated with memory.